KimbaWLion/DiscordBaseballBot/README.md

   * Note that emoji cannot be in the embedded object

 # Changelog
+* 7-21-21
+  * bugfix grand slam emoji is now used
+  * bugfix typo in DELAYEDSTART status
 * 5-15-21
   * bugfix for no probable pitcher error
   * bugfix for no linescore error
+  * bugfix for if run scores on a non-bat (like wild pitch), emoji shows up for subsequent atbat since same atbat in list
   * added delayed start status
   * added 'left the game' and 'ejected' play types
 * 5-1-21